Bernard Hesling: Draftsman, cartoonist, journalist and critic

 Out of work in 1950 Hesling did a few recorded talks for the BBC at 30/- a time.
-He wrote freelance articles for the SMH at about £8 per 1000 words, 'and, of course, I did joke drawings.
+He wrote freelance articles for the Sydney Morning Herald at about £8 per 1,000 words, 'and, of course, I did joke drawings.
 There is a terrific market for these; I remember once Man paying me three guineas for a whole page of them, one of which I later sold to The New Yorker (as an idea) for $40.
 He drew cartoons and wrote for Nation, Bulletin, Quadrant, Meanjin and The Listener.
 He wrote light-hearted 'social commentary’ for the Current Affairs Bulletin.

 He was art critic for The Observer (Sydney).
 As critic he was refreshingly cynical about the enthusiasm for abstraction.
 'It is, I realise, cheap to say painters knock them off quickly, but it is none the less true that reputable artists who cross the tracks find that, instead of doing ten good small paintings per year, they can now churn out twenty big abstractions, each allegedly as full as an egg with serious perception, human understanding and what-have-you'.
 Some people took him too seriously:It was also becoming increasingly difficult for the abstractionists to retain a sense of integrity when the Observer's critic, Bernard Hesling, brought a new low point to Sydney's art discourse by evaluating works according to their price tags and speed of execution.
 Frank Hodgkinson's Prelude to Conflict and Conflict, he wrote in March 1958: "would not be out of place in an enlightened pub or espresso bar, where the client could make even additional interest by discussing why these two works, which are almost twins, cost 35 guineas and 100 guineas respectively".